sf-master/record-replay-documentation/docs/insurance-carriers.md

 ## Description

-The below **class name** can be added to the input tag of the element containing the buyer names.

-### How It Works:
-- The script will start observing changes to the checkboxes/radio buttons.
-- Upon every change, the script will get the user selection against all the brands displayed and update the same to the backend.
-- All the buyer selections will be preserved, and only the non-consented brands can be added in case of an update made by the user.

----

-## Class Name
+To enable this functionality, add the following **class** to the input elements containing the insurance carrier names:

 ```plaintext
 consent-confirmation-brand
 ```
-Note: This is the class name to be used for individual checkbox/radio/image elements.
+Note: This is the class to be used for individual checkbox/radio/image elements.

+### Prerequisite

+The [Form Completion](form-completion) functionality must be implemented for the "Insurance Carriers" capture to work.
+Ensure the required steps outlined in the Form Completion section are completed before proceeding.

 ---